 Furthermore, it should be noted that the definition (legal, regulatory or otherwise) of, and market consensus for a particular project to be defined as, a "green", "social" or "sustainable" or equivalently labelled project is still under development.
 As a result, there is currently no clearly defined definition (legal, regulatory or otherwise) of, nor market consensus as to what constitutes, a "green" or "social" or "sustainable" or an equivalently-labelled project or as to what precise attributes are required for a particular project to be defined as "green" or "social" or "sustainable" or such other equivalent label nor can any assurance be given that such a clear definition or consensus will develop over time or that any prevailing market consensus will not significantly change.
-A basis for the determination of the definitions of, inter alia, "green" has been established in the EU with the publication in the Official Journal of the EU on 22 June 2020 of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy").
-On 21 April 2021, the European Commission adopted the EU Taxonomy Climate Delegated Act, introducing the first set of technical screening criteria to define which activities contribute substantially to two of the environmental objectives under the EU Sustainable Finance Taxonomy: climate change adaptation and climate change mitigation (the "Taxonomy Climate Delegated Act").
-The Taxonomy Climate Delegated Act entered into force on 1 January 2022.
-In addition, on 9 March 2022 the European Commission adopted the EU Taxonomy Complementary
+A basis for the determination of the definitions of, inter alia, "green" has been established in the EU with the adoption of the EU Taxonomy Regulation including the supplemental delegated regulations related thereto on the establishment of a framework to facilitate sustainable investment.
+Any further delegated act that is adopted by the European Commission in implementation of the EU Taxonomy Regulation or the Sustainable Finance Disclosure Regulation (the "Taxonomy Regulation Delegated Acts") may furthermore evolve over time with changes to the scope of activities and other amendments to reflect technological progress, resulting in regular review to the relating screening criteria.